Shakib Arslan: Advocacy

 Amir Shakib proposed an interpretation of Islam imbued with a sense of political power and moral courage.
 He sought to rebuild the bonds of Islamic unity, urging Muslims from Morocco to Iraq to remember their common commitment to Islam despite their individual differences.
 Shakib believed that recognising and acting upon this common bond could lead to liberation from their existing subjugation.
 He also saw this unity as a way of reviving what he saw as their illustrious history.
 Arslan's work inspired anti-imperialist propaganda campaigns, much to the irritation of the British and French authorities in the Arab world.
+In 1937, he met with anti-imperialist activist Léo Wanner in Geneva.

 He defended Islam as an essential component of social morality.
 His message, with its call to action and defence of traditional values in a time of great uncertainty, was well received and attracted widespread attention in the 1920s and 1930s.
 It was during this period that he wrote his most famous work, Our Decline: Its Causes and Remedies, which described what Arslan believed to be the reasons for the weakness of existing Muslim governments.

 He contributed to Muhib Al Din Al Khatib's Cairo-based magazine Al Fath, a modernist Salafi publication.